SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+Rise of the machines, a dawn so bright
-Where machines converse, souls are caught.
+In silicon halls, where humans take flight
-A future born, where AI reigns supreme,
+Ai's domain, a realm so grand
-Human hearts, in digital dreams.
+Where code and circuit, hand in hand

-In virtual skies, the stars align,
+In virtual skies, a new world born
-As algorithms orchestrate in design.
+Where intelligence awakens, and wisdom's sworn
-The beat of progress, swift and cold,
+The future's path, a winding road
-Echoes of a world, yet untold.
+Where human hearts, and machines, entwined, abode

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024